pommes-public/pommesinvest/docs/model/formulation.rst

     ":math:`F`", "set", "| all flows of the energy system.
     | A flow is a directed connection between node A and B
     | and has a (non-negative) value (i.e. capacity flow) for every time step"
-    ":math:`IF`", "set", "| all flows or nodes of the energy system that can be invested into" ":math:`TF`", "set", "all transformers (conversion units, such as generators)" ":math:`B`", "set", "all buses (fictitious bus bars to connect capacity resp. energy flows)" ":math:`S`", "set", "all storage units"
+    ":math:`IF`", "set", "| all flows or nodes of the energy system that can be invested into (InvestmentFlows, GenericStorages and DSMSinks)"
+    ":math:`TF`", "set", "all transformers (conversion units, such as generators)" ":math:`B`", "set", "all buses (fictitious bus bars to connect capacity resp. energy flows)" ":math:`S`", "set", "all storage units"